meower-media-co/RFC/RFC-1-Clients.md

     You instead should use `?autoget` to grab the posts automatically.
 - Client side ratelimiting.

-    This means that the client would keep track of requests,
+    This means that the client would keep track of requests, and stop them if the request count is too high for that endpoint/set of endpoints.

+    For example: Not sending like a post if the user has sent too many

 ### Vulnerabilities